tsugiproject/tsugi-php-samples/README.md

 Tsugi Samples
 =============

-This shows how to build a super-simple Tsugi application.
+This contains a number super-simple Tsugi applications.
 For now, you still have to checkout the main Tsugi, install it and set up the databases.
 I have not yet pulled the table setup capability out separately.